High Quality Links purple

 If you don’t hear back from the blog owner within a week or two after you’ve sent them your pitch, send a polite follow-up email.

-If you’re targeting websites with high domain authority and organic traffic, the site owner could be receiving hundreds of outreach emails every week—it’s possible yours slipped through the cracks.
+If you’re targeting websites with high domain authority and organic traffic, the site owner could be receiving hundreds of outreach emails every week, so it’s possible yours slipped through the cracks.

 If you don’t hear back after following up, cut your losses and move on to other prospects.
 Sending multiple follow-up emails can come across as pushy and unprofessional.